nhtera/bera-agent-kit/README.md

 - 🔗 Seamless integration with Berachain
 - 💻 TypeScript support
 - 🛠️ Multiple blockchain tools and utilities
+- 🔌 Model Context Protocol (MCP) support for integration with Claude and other LLMs

 ## 📦 Installation